linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ## Week 3 - Equivalence Partitioning and Boundary Value Analysis

 Suppose a program reads in an integer and prints whether it is negative, neutral, or positive.
 It is not feasible to test the program with every possible integer value, so a subset of integers must be selected for testing.
+How do we pick a set of input values that might be effective in finding bugs?

-**Equivalence Partitioning** and **Boundary Value Analysis** are functional (opaque-box) testing technique designed to reduce the total number of test cases to a finite set, while also covering the functional requirements.
+**Equivalence Partitioning** and **Boundary Value Analysis** are functional (opaque-box) testing technique designed to reduce the total number of test cases to a finite set, while still managing to cover the functional requirements.
 You'll use these techniques to develop test cases for the week 3 programming projects.

 ### Equivalence Partitioning

 **Equivalence Partitioning**, also called **Equivalence Class Partitioning (ECP)**, partitions the input domain into equivalence classes based on the similarity of input values.
 Each value within an equivalence class should display the same output behavior as all other values in that class.

+The assumption is that given any single value in the equivalence class:

-- If one value in an equivalence class passes a test, all values in the class are expected to pass.
+- If the value passes a test, all values in the class are expected to pass.
-- If one value in an equivalence class fails a test, all values in the class should likewise fail.
+- If the value fails a test, all values in the class should likewise fail.

 Test cases are written to ensure each equivalence class is covered at least once.